knocean/practises/README.md

 Life is easier if we can:

-- see at the source of the tools we use, especially when there's a bug
+- see the source of the tools we use, especially when there's a bug
 - reuse the tools we write for the next project

 Arguably, good science requires open source tools.